AnneJ17/android-cheat-sheet/README.md

   The IntentService is used to perform a certain task in the background.
 Once done, the instance of IntentService terminates itself automatically.
 An example for its usage would be downloading certain resources from the internet.
 It offers onHandleIntent() method which will be asynchronously called by the Android system.

 * **Internal and External storage**

+* **Components of RoomDB**

+  •	The database class that holds the database and serves as the main access point for the underlying connection to your app's persisted data.
+	•	Data entities that represent tables in your app's database.
+	•	Data access objects (DAOs) that provide methods that your app can use to query, update, insert, and delete data in the database.

+* **RoomDB vs Sqlite**
+  1. In the room there is sql verification done at compile time
+  2. When schema changes you need to upgrade the affected sql queries Room solve this problem very easily
+  3. We have to write lot of boiler plate code to convert sql queries and java object but room maps our database object to java object without any boiler plate code
+  4. Room is built to work with live data and Rxjava for data observation while sqlite does not

 * **What is content provider?**